 LGBTQ Resources and Information

-Get Screened The Canadian Cancer Society’s network for LGBTQ communities in Hamilton, Ottawa and Toronto.
-Get Screened aims to increase colon, breast and cervical cancer screening rates among lesbian, gay, bisexual, transgender and queer (LGBTQ) communities.
+Get Screened The Canadian Cancer Society’s network for LGBTQ+ communities in Hamilton, Ottawa and Toronto.
+Get Screened aims to increase colon, breast and cervical cancer screening rates among all LGBTQ+ communities.

-Rainbow Health Ontario a province-wide program working to improve access to services and promote the health of our lesbian, gay, bisexual, trans and queer (LGBTQ) communities.
+Rainbow Health Ontario a province-wide program working to improve access to services and promote the health of our LGBTQ+ communities.

 Cancer Facts for Lesbians and Bisexual Women A Printable educative PDF booklet for Lesbian and Bisexual Women with Cancer compiled by the American Cancer Society.